samsuh/2025-learnings/README.md

 6/11 - continue with basic app setup. auth setup focus next. didnt get much progress. low productivity day.

-6/12 - continue to set up auth.
+6/12 - continue to set up auth. sign in/out working. there was an issue with `prisma generate`, but removing `output` folder `../generated` seems to have fixed it. i confirmed it's working directly with the postgres db running locally via docker desktop